UMMA Health × Initiative on Islam and Medicine

 Intake & Triage

 Submit your case through our intake form.
-Urgency is assessed — same-day response available for critical situations.
+Urgency is assessed — a general response is provided within a week.

 Step 2